-As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with financerelated legal requirements.
+As noted earlier, the District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

 Governmental Funds.
-The focus of the District's governmental funds is to provide information on nearterm inflows, outflows, and balances of spendable resources.
+The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As of the close of the current fiscal year, the District's governmental funds balance sheet reported a combined ending fund balance of approximately \$2.9 million.
-Of the ending fund balance, nearly \$0.9 million is available for spending at the government's discretion as unassigned fund balance.
+As of the close of the current fiscal year, the District's governmental funds balance sheet reported a combined ending fund balance of approximately \$2.8 million.
+Of the ending fund balance, approximately \$1.2 million is available for spending at the government's discretion as unassigned fund balance.
 The remaining is earmarked for specific expenditures.

 The General Fund is the chief operating fund of the District.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was nearly \$0.9 million, while total fund balance was approximately \$2.2 million.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was over \$1.5 million, while total fund balance was approximately \$2.4 million.
 As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 19.6% of total General Fund expenditures, while total fund balance represents approximately 49.1% of that same amount.
+Unassigned fund balance represents 31.7% of total General Fund expenditures, while total fund balance represents 49.2% of that same amount.

-The District maintains a Capital Projects Fund which is restricted for capital projects.
-At June 30, 2022, the Capital Projects Fund had a surplus balance of almost \$0.8 million.
+The District maintains a Capital Projects Fund which reported over \$0.7 million of restricted fund balance and over \$0.3 million of fund deficits reported as unassigned fund balance.
+The fund deficits will be funded in future years from borrowing.
+At June 30, 2024, the Capital Projects Fund had a surplus balance of approximately \$0.4 million.